TheLinx/lao/README.md

 ## Summary

-lao is designed to stick to libao principles, but also makes sure you're still programming Lua.
+lao sticks to libao principles, but also makes sure you're still writing Lua.
 The API is very
 [similar to libao's,](https://xiph.org/ao/doc/libao-api.html)
-but has been simplified so you don't have to deal with a special type of userdata with sample formats, options, etc.
+but has been simplified so you don't have to deal with a special type of userdata containing sample formats, options, etc.
 To use lao, follow these steps:

 *   *local ao = require("ao")*
 *   Unlike in libao, *ao.initalize* is called when lao is required.
 But you can still call it to restart a libao environment after you've called *ao.shutdown*
 *   Call *ao.defaultDriverId* to get the ID number of the default output driver.
-If you want to specify a particular output driver, you may call *ao.driverId* with a string corresponding to the short name of the device (i.e. "oss", "wav", et.c.) instead
+If you want to specify a particular output driver, you may call *ao.driverId* with a string corresponding to the short name of the device (i.e. "oss", "wav", etc.) instead
-*   If you are using the default device, no extra options are needed.
-However, if you wish to pass special options to the device, you will need to supply an option table to the *ao.Open* function
+*   If you are using the default live output driver, no extra options are needed.
+If you want special options, you supply a table of options to the *ao.open* function
-*   Call *ao.openLive* and save the return value (!).
-That will be the device you use, and without it you can't play anything.
+*   *local device = ao.openLive*   The return value is the device you will use to play things.
 If you want file output, call *ao.openFile* instead
 *   Call *device:play* on each block of audio
 *   The following steps are optional since they're done by lao's *__gc* handlers, but you may want to do them manually for different reasons:
 *   Call *device:close* to close the device